 In one North wales county a review reported that in 2018 a spouse or partner of the victim was the offender in 41.7% of alcohol related violence.

 Parental substance misuse, including alcohol, can cause considerable harm.
 Children are at risk from emotional and physical neglect as they grow up, including basic necessities like the provision of a decent diet.
 Many children end up providing both practical and emotional care for their parents (and possibly siblings), often from a very young age.
 This includes protecting their parents from harm, and looking after the home.
-They also risk developing emotional and social problems later in life, including a higher than average likelihood of developing mental health and substance misuse issues themselves (see ‘Giving every child the best start in life‘ for further information).
+They also risk developing emotional and social problems later in life, including a higher than average likelihood of developing mental health and substance misuse issues themselves (see our ‘Giving every child the best start in life‘ for further information).

 Calling Time for Change: Alcohol Harm Reduction Strategy 2020-24 states that, across North Wales: